Dental exam for children

 What you can expect

-What happens during a dental exam for children may vary depending on the child's age and treatment needs.
+What happens during a dental exam for children might vary depending on the child's age and treatment needs.

 Ages 6 months to 1 year